superfeedr/blog.superfeedr.com/_posts/2013-03-14-state-of-readers.markdown

 [Notifixlite](notifixlite.appspot.com) is a simple RSS to IM service that [we](http://superfeedr.com/) created.
 Just subscribe to feeds from your chat client nad receive notifications when they update.

 ### Will Google be back?

 One of Google's argument being the end of Reader is the need for them to focus on less services.
 Google+ is probably one of the few things that Google wants to keep.
 When you think about it, **Google+, like Facebook and Twitter are some kind of reader**.
 You <del>subscribe</del> follow people or even brands, and then get to publish to your stream.

 Now, I asked some Googlers why they would not allow (with the right UI, of course) people to follow RSS feeds in their Google+.
 The response was that Google already had an RSS reader: Google Reader.
 Well, not anymore.
 Maybe one day, RSS will come back to Google via Google+ ?

+> **UPDATE** The readers below were added based on comments here and on social networks.

+#### Rolio

+[Rolio](https://www.rolio.com/) is a simple web based RSS reader.
+It works great, and self updates when new stories are available.

+#### Skimr

+[Skimr](http://www.skimr.co/) is probably becoming my new favorite web based readers: a very simple UI, extremely readable on mobile devices.

+#### Tiny Tiny RSS

+[Tiny Tiny RSS](http://tt-rss.org/index.html) is a reader that you need to install on your own server...

+#### RSSMiner

+[RSSMiner](http://rssminer.net/) is a web based reader whose UI is very similar to Google Reader's.
+It's also quite fast.
+You can upvote and downvote each entry.
+[Code is on Github](https://github.com/shenfeng/rssminer).

 > *Want to see ways we could make RSS simpler to use?
 Click the button below and see how we could ease subscriptions.*